robbytables/bug-free-invention/unit-1-variables/instructor-resources/01-welcome/01-welcome-slides.md

 ## When NOT to Use Python

-Other programming languages exist - Python isn't great for everything!
+Other programming languages exist - Python isn't **ideal** for everything!

 - Mobile apps
-- Huge programs
+- Huge **Monolithic** programs
   - Python is interpreted - the computer reads it as it goes.
   - Other programming languages are read in advance!
-- Sometimes too easy
+- When Speed Really Matters
-  - Easy to expect things to work that don't!
+  - Global Interpreter Lock (GIL) can slow things down

 <aside class="notes">